Green Driver State Incentives in Maryland

 Electric Vehicle Supply Equipment Tax Credit Program

 Maryland residents and businesses can take advantage of a state income tax credit when buying an electric vehicle charging station.
-Through the Electric Vehicle Supply Equipment Tax Credit Program, eligible taxpayers can earn a tax credit of up to $400.
+Through the Electric Vehicle Supply Equipment Tax Credit Program, eligible taxpayers can earn a tax credit.
 To apply:

 - Download and complete the appropriate Initial Credit Certificate application for residents or businesses.